A little about me...

 That means I learn as much as I can about marginalised and oppressed experiences, but when I work with you as a client, I meet you with a sense of humility and curiosity.
 I value you as a whole and unique person.

 In sharing my story, I hope to bridge the space between us, offering you an insight into both my professional background and the awareness grown from my lived experiences.
-I'm not a magically perfect person just because I'm a Counsellor and Psychotherapist.
+I'm not a magically perfect person just because I'm a psychotherapist.
 I'm a human who has experienced struggle and healing just like anyone else.
 Through this awareness however, I'm more able to be present with you as you grow and heal.

 I'm also now happy to say I am a proud square, and I would love the chance to support you in exploring what your shape is, without trying to fit you into my square or someone else's circle!